gerhynes/scala-notes/README.md

 ### Anonymous Classes

+Scala has anonymous classes, which let you instantiate types and override fields and methods on the spot.

+They also effectively let you instantiate abstract classes.

-Scala has anonymous classes.
-You can implement a trait as long as you immediately implement its abstract methods.
+You can implement a trait as long as you immediately implement its abstract fields and methods.

+If your anonymous class is extending a class, you need to provide the proper constructor arguments (if needed).

 ```Scala
 trait Carnivore {